Anmol-Singh-Jaggi/Recommend/with-DB/graphDB/README.md

 Implementation using Neo4j.
 Before doing anything else, first do these steps:
- - Copy `paths.py.sample` to another file `paths.py` and change the variables in this file according to your system
+ - Copy `paths.py.sample` to another file `paths.py` and change the variables in `paths.py` according to your system
  - Generate a sample graph database: go to `setup_sample_graph/` and read the instructions